Comparing Dynamics 365 Sales Professional & Enterprise Licences

 The following functions and services are not available to Sales Professional and are accessible only to licensed users of Sales Enterprise:

 - Voice of the Customer surveys

 - Sales embedded insights (formerly Relationship Insights)

-In addition, Sales Professional user licences do not include entitlement to deploy an integrated web portal or a non-production instance but each of these can be purchased for an add-on cost.
-By default, Sales Enterprise customers are able to deploy a single non-production instance of Dynamics 365 and, subject to a minimum of 5 or more Enterprise users, also have entitlement to implement a customer web portal.
+In addition, Sales Professional user licences do not include entitlement to deploy an integrated web portal or a non-production instance but each can be purchased for an add-on cost.
+By default, Sales Enterprise customers are able to deploy a single non-production instance of Dynamics 365 and, subject to a minimum of 10 or more Enterprise users, also have entitlement to implement a customer web portal.

-Finally, Powerapps is not included with Sales Professional.
+Finally, Powerapps P2 is not included with Sales Professional.